k21971/CrecelleHack/doc/variantfixes.md

   - Tonal instrument.
 - Electric Guitar
   - Fires bolts of electricity, as a fire or frost horn would.
+- Wand of water
+  - Does damage as a wand of striking, but cannot be resisted.
+  - Coats things in water.

 ## Floor Coating System
 - Added frost and mud as a floor coatings.